Pastoralists have raised livestock in harsh climates for millennia. What can they teach us today?

 Perhaps more than any other place, Mongolia is known for pastoralism.
 The practice is enshrined in the nation’s constitution, which calls its 80 million camels, yaks, cows, sheep, goats and horses “national wealth” protected by the state.

 For families like Agvaantogtokh’s, pastoralism is more than a profession.
-It’s a cultural identity that connects generations.
-At its heart is the human connection to animals.
+It’s a cultural identity that connects generations across time.
+And at its heart is the human connection to animals.

 Agvaantogtokh and his family sell animals for meat.
 They also sell dairy products such as yogurt and hard cheeses.
-While they consider animals their property, they also see them as living beings working alongside them.
+While they consider the animals their property, they also see them as living beings working alongside them for a common purpose.

 Researchers say herders believe in “animal agency.”
-Agvaantogtokh lets his livestock pick grass, flowers or herbs to eat, and find their own water.
-To him, fencing an animal and asking it to eat the same thing daily is like putting a person in prison.
+Agvaantogtokh lets his livestock pick what grass, flowers or herbs they eat, and find their own water.
+To him, fencing an animal and asking it to eat the same thing every day is like putting a person in prison.

-In Mongolia, weather extremes are a part of life.
-When Agvaantogtokh thinks about climate change, he worries about humans and livestock.
+Weather extremes are a part of life in Mongolia, and managing them is increasingly difficult as the environment changes.
+When Agvaantogtokh thinks about climate change, he worries about what it means for humans and livestock.

+One spring day, he felt the wind whip up and watched blue skies turn menacingly dark.
+In the distance, he spotted a wall of dirt rushing toward him.

+“Dust storm,” he muttered.
+His father, Lkhaebum, left a bowl of soup half-eaten on the table.
+Both set off on motorbikes to make sure their animals were safe.

+“We need more rain,” said Lkhaebum, who like other Mongolians uses only his given name.
+“If the grass isn’t growing, it is very challenging for us.”

-Chronic drought and warming plague Mongolia.
-Since 1940, the government says, average temperatures have risen 2.2 degrees Celsius (nearly 4 degrees Fahrenheit).
-Dzuds — natural disasters unique to Mongolia caused by droughts and severe, snowy winters — have grown harsher and more frequent.
+Chronic drought plagues Mongolia.
+So does warming.
+Since 1940, the country’s government says, average temperatures have risen 2.2 degrees Celsius (nearly 4 degrees Fahrenheit) — a measure that may seem small, but for global averages, scientists say every tenth of a degree matters, and a warming world brings more weather extremes.

+And dzuds — natural disasters unique to Mongolia caused by droughts and severe, snowy winters — have grown harsher and more frequent and can keep livestock from accessing water or food.

-A dzud pushed Agvaantogtokh and his family to move out after a disastrous winter killed 400 of their animals.
+A dzud pushed Agvaantogtokh and his family to move out of a southwestern province after a disastrous winter killed 400 of their animals.
+They’ve been in the eastern province of Sukhbaatar since 2020.

 The family lives simply.
 They have a sink with a rubber pump to limit water use.
-They live in a tent called a ger, with wooden circular frames insulated with sheepskin and felt, and doors facing east to let in the morning sun.
+They live in a tent called a ger, which has wooden circular frames insulated with sheepskin and felt, and doors facing east to let in the morning sun.

 Nurmaa, who married into this way of life, uses a boiler fired with horse dung to cook and stay warm.

 “Year by year,” she said, “I have learned a lot of things.”
 Herding and birthing animals.
-Setting up camp.
-Cooking meals of breads, stews, milk tea and homemade wine.
+Helping set up camp.
+Cooking big meals of breads, stews, milk tea and homemade wine.

+But every place the family moves its ger, she has a sense of a settled life.

+Each belonging is systematically placed in the same spot — something stable and predictable in a world of constant change.

 SURVIVING ON THE EDGE OF THE SAHARA